isabella232/kong-plugin-header-based-request-termination/README.md

 - `make ssh`

-## Running all tests from project folder:
+## Running all tests from project folder

 `make test`

-## Running unit tests from project folder:
+## Running unit tests from project folder

 `make unit`

-## Running end to end tests from project folder:
+## Running end to end tests from project folder

 `make e2e`

 ## Publish new release

 - rename rockspec file to the new version
 - change then version and source.tag in rockspec file
 - commit the changes
 - create a new tag (ex.: git tag 0.1.0)
 - push the changes with the tag (git push --tag)
 - `make publish`